anonymin/thinkful-vday/readme.md

 Check out the preview pane.
 You should see the header text, "Hello, World".

 Congrats!
-You just made your first webpage.
+You just made a webpage.
+(Your first?!)

 [http://cssdeck.com/labs/kz8sc3zw](http://cssdeck.com/labs/kz8sc3zw)